Jwomack7512-bio/BobTheBuilder/docs/pages/tutorial_mc/addIO.rst

 .. note::
     When adding **B**, we are reusing the flow variables **F**, **F_1**, and **F_2**.
-The first values entered for these are stored.
-Changing the flow values will not have any effect.
-To change the flow values, go to the parameter table.
+BioModME allows multiple saving of parameters but will check that the parameters have the same base unit.
+If not, the parameter will be rejected.
+The value for the parameter will overwrite on each new overwrite of the parameter.

 2. Flow Back: Liver to Body
 ----------------------------